Advising & Placement Testing

 Advisement takes place on the second day of summer orientation.

 You’ll meet with your individual adviser and discuss your high school record, questions you have about the curriculum and possible first-year courses.
-Together with your adviser, you’ll determine likely courses based on your interests, probable major, course availability and General Education requirements.
+Together with your adviser, you’ll determine likely courses based on your interests, probable major, course availability and core curriculum requirements.

 You’ll receive your fall semester schedule during your advisement meeting.
-The standard academic course load at St. Norbert College is four courses per semester (the equivalent of 16 credit-hours).
-A typical first-year student schedule contains two or three General Studies courses, a course in your major, and possibly an elective (if only two General Studies courses are taken).
+The standard academic course load at St. Norbert is four courses per semester (the equivalent of 16 credit-hours).
+A typical first-year student schedule contains two or three general/core courses, a course in your major, and possibly an elective (if only two general/core courses are taken).

 Changing Class Schedules